 To enhance our inclusive learning community we are constantly looking to improving teaching and learning experience.

 The lecture evaluation is a voluntary survey.
-This information would help us to enhance the lecture content, update lectures, and promote graduate students and post-graduate trainees learning engagement.
+This information would help us to enhance the lecture content, update lectures, and promote graduate students and post-graduate trainees learning.

-If you have questions and recommendations, please contact
+If you have questions and recommendations about the survey, please contact Dr. Tmanova.

 Darnall Medical Library | Walter Reed NMMC | Building 1, Room 3458 | 8955 Wood Road | Bethesda, MD 20889 | 301-295-1184/85 | Open Monday-Friday, 0700-1630